E-3 Visa Intellectual Property Attorney Jobs

 How does the E-3 visa compare to the H-1B for Australian IP attorneys?

-The E-3 is available only to Australian citizens and has no lottery, no annual cap, and faster employer processing than the H-1B.
+The E-3 is available only to Australian citizens and has no lottery, no annual cap, and faster employer processing than the H-1B visa.
 H-1B petitions require USCIS approval and cap slots that are heavily oversubscribed.
 For an Australian IP attorney, the E-3 is a straightforward path: your employer files an LCA with the DOL, and you attend a consulate interview in Australia without waiting for a lottery result.

 Can I work as an IP attorney on an E-3 while waiting to be admitted to a U.S. state bar?